Elvis10ten/pcas/README.md

 A resilient multicast protocol is built on top of the transport layer.
 There are three types of messages:

 1. **Genesis**: The first message a host sends, requesting other hosts to send their current blocks.
 2. **Update**: This is sent each time the blocks on a host changes.
-This message contains all self blocks (the blocks from the current host).
 3. **Heartbeat**: This is periodically sent.
 After multiple missed heartbeats, a host is deemed dead by its peers and all its block could be independently deleted on each ledger.

 Each host maintains its local ledger.
 The network protocol guarantees that eventually, all ledgers will be consistent.